Travel advice for Namibia

 Namibia, a country known for its stunning landscapes and diverse wildlife, offers unique experiences throughout the year.
 However, choosing the best month to visit depends on what you want to see and do.
 Below, we take a look at seasonal changes, weather conditions, and different attractions to help you decide which time is right for you personally to travel to this breathtaking country in Southern Africa.

 January in Namibia is characterized by a hot and humid climate, with temperatures typically ranging between 20°C and 35°C (68°F to 95°F).
 This time of year is characterized by high humidity and frequent afternoon thunderstorms, especially common in the northern regions.
-The landscape is lush and colorful, making this the best time to visit Namibia for birdwatching enthusiasts.
+The landscape is lush and colourful, making this the best time to visit Namibia for birdwatching enthusiasts.

 However, despite the attractive greenery, high temperatures and humidity can seem challenging, and rainfall can lead to mud and make some desert regions less accessible.
 Nevertheless, fewer tourists during this period can offer a more secluded vacation.